If you prefer a video tutorial, click here : https://youtu.be/brkR8vVeSMg

 arealabel

 'arealabel' trigger boxes display a message on screen when the player enters, independently of checkpoints.
 If the area_name matches a built-in location name (case-sensitive), the game localises it - e.g. entering FOREST displays "Forest of Branching Paths" in English.
-Otherwise it just displays your text verbatim, so entering Hello, world! displays "Hello, World!".
+Otherwise it just displays your text verbatim, so entering Hello, world! displays "Hello, world!".

 5.2.3